designbypebble/motia/packages/docs/content/docs/real-world-use-cases/trello-automation.mdx

 description: Build an automated card progression system for Trello boards with AI-powered summaries
 ---

-import {
-  TrelloTab,
-  TrelloCodeContent,
-} from "../../../components/TrelloCodeFetcher";
+import { TrelloTab, TrelloCodeContent } from '../../../components/TrelloCodeFetcher'

 ## Let's build a Trello automation system that: